perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 representing the values that resulted from executing the original block passed to `MY_BEGIN`.

-In the final case â a void context â the compiler isn't expecting to replace the macro call with anything, so it doesn't matter what we return, just as long as we evaluate the block.
+In the final case — a void context — the compiler isn't expecting to replace the macro call with anything, so it doesn't matter what we return, just as long as we evaluate the block.
 The macro call itself is simply eliminated from the final parse-tree.